Andrew-code2020/MS2/README.md

 ### Credits

-- I consulted the folowing websites to learn about taking a holiday in Ireland
+- I consulted the folowing websites to learn about taking a holiday in Ireland and to help construct meaningful content for this web page
    - https://www.discoveringireland.com/fly-to-ireland/
    - https://www.failteireland.ie/
    - Activity